arvigeus/AZ-204/Learning Path/Managed Identities.md

 ### Explore managed identities

-A common challenge for developers is the management of secrets, credentials, certificates, and keys used to secure communication between services.
-Managed identities eliminate the need for developers to manage these credentials.

 While developers can securely store the secrets in Azure Key Vault, services need a way to access Azure Key Vault.
 Managed identities provide an automatically managed identity in Azure Active Directory (Azure AD) for applications to use when connecting to resources that support Azure AD authentication.
 Applications can use managed identities to obtain Azure AD tokens without having to manage any credentials.
 Types of managed identities